-Minecraft is one of the most popular and enduring online and console games ever created.
+Minecraft is one of the most popular and enduring games ever created.
 Thanks to the Minecraft Hour of Code, it’s also an excellent way for kids to learn the basics of programming.

-Want to know more about the Minecraft Hour of Code and how it can benefit the future coders in the world?
+Want to know more about how Minecraft Hour of Code tutorials can benefit young coders?
 Keep reading!

 What Is Minecraft?

 First introduced in 2011, Minecraft is a sandbox video game created and designed by Swedish game designer, Markus “Notch” Persson.
-Now published by Mojang, the game allows players to build with a variety of 3D digital cubes to create a virtual world.
-In doing so, you can explore, gather resources, craft, combat, and more, both as a single player or through multiplayer gameplay.
+Now published by the Microsoft-owned Mojang, the game allows players to build with a variety of 3D digital cubes to create a virtual world.
+In doing so, you can explore, gather resources, craft, combat, and more, both in single player and multiplayer modes.

 In 2014, Microsoft acquired Mojang for $2.5 billion.
-By early 2018, over 144 million copies of Minecraft have been sold across all platforms, making it the second best-selling video game of all time.
+By early 2018, over 176 million copies of Minecraft have been sold across all platforms.
+It’s the best-selling video game of all time!

 Introducing Code.org’s Hour of Code

-Founded in 2013, Code.org is a non-profit organization that encourages students to learn computer science both in a school setting and at home.
+Founded in 2013, Code.org is a non-profit organization that encourages students to learn computer science at school and at home.
 Through its website, the organization offers free coding sessions for anyone who has a desire to learn.

 Code.org’s “Hour of Code Challenge” was first launched during Computer Science Education Week in 2013.
 It encourages students to complete short programming tutorials over the course of an hour.
-Since then, the number of one-hour coding tutorials has grown considerably with titles now available in over 45 languages and 180 countries.
+Since then, the number of one-hour coding tutorials has grown considerably.

 What Is Minecraft Hour of Code?